 As it is the unique responsibility of the elders to steward their leadership with integrity, it is the unique responsibility of the congregation to submit to the leadership of the church.
-This does not imply mindless compliance: If members of the congregation believe that the leadership has deviated from our church's mission or the clear testimony of Scripture, we encourage members to speak out according to the process outlined in our bylaws.
+This does not imply mindless compliance: If members of the congregation believe that the leadership has deviated from our church's mission or the clear testimony of Scripture, we encourage members to speak out.
 But unless they perceive the leadership to be violating integrity and ignoring the counsel of Scripture, congregation members should allow the elders to exercise the jurisdiction of leadership that God has given them.